h2oai/wave/website/docs/enterprise/developer-guide.md

 ## Runtime Environment

-The platform configures the app instance runtime environment, i.e., OS, OS dependencies, location of the app code/venv, etc.
+The platform sets the app instance runtime environment, i.e., OS, Wave/Python version, location of the app code/venv, etc.

-Developers can specify the pip-managed dependencies of the app via `requirements.txt` (can contain references to `.whl` files included in the `.wave` using paths relative to the archive root)
+Developers can specify the pip-managed dependencies of the app via standard `requirements.txt` (can contain references to `.whl` files included in the `.wave` using paths relative to the archive root)

+Developers can also specify the OS-managed dependencies of the app via `packages.txt` in a format similar to `requirements.txt`: one package name per line.
+These will be installed as given using the native package manager of the platform OS (e.g., `apt-get install` for Debian).

 Developers can further customize the runtime environment by [Utilizing Secrets](#utilizing-secrets).

 :::note
-At this moment, the platform does not provide any provisions for developers to customize the OS, native OS dependencies, Qd version, etc.
+At this moment, the platform does not provide any provisions for developers to customize the OS, Python, or Wave versions.

 We are actively working on improving this.
 :::